Iqbal Singh Lalpura: Controversy

 Lalpura faced criticism from Harjinder Singh Dhami, Chief of the Shiromani Gurdwara Parbandhak Committee (SGPC), who accused him of allegedly working against the interests of the Akali Dal candidate, adding a political dimension to his role as Chairman of the National Commission for Minorities.

 On 2 November 2022, the Shiromani Akali Dal (SAD) formally requested the President to dismiss National Commission for Minorities chairman Iqbal Singh Lalpura from his position, citing concerns of interference in the religious affairs of the Sikh community.
 The SAD accused Lalpura of attempting to disrupt the Shiromani Gurdwara Parbandhak Committee (SGPC), a prominent Sikh religious organization.
 This move by the SAD reflects their strong objection to what they perceive as undue interference in Sikh religious matters by a government-appointed official.

 Personal life

 S. Lalpura hails from Punjab's Ropar district.
 His son Ajayveer Singh stated that his father had humble beginnings as he rose from a modest house in the backward area, deprived of the love of his father S. Sarwan Singh Lalpura who had died, and rose to become IPS officer and afterwards attaining Cabinet rank in the Union Government.
 All this became possible due to the blessings of Almighty Akalpurkh and the support of his family including his better half Hardeep Kaur, Daughter Jasmine Kaur Nijjar.
+He also has 6 grandchildren namely Baani Sukhamrit Kaur, Dilnoor Kaur, Amreen Amrit Kaur, Hargun Kaur, Himmat vir Singh and Harfateh Vir Singh.
+The Lalpura family has a history of involvement in public service and politics.
+Several members of the family have held prominent public and professional positions.
+The Lalpura family stands as a strong contender as one of the most influential political families.